View of the adobe settlement of Aït Ben Haddou, UNESCO World Heritage Site in southern Morocco

 The numerous film productions have certainly also contributed to the preservation of the settlement.
 As early as 1970, buildings and walls were repaired for a film shoot.

-For the film Gladiator, a special arena was built outside the village for the gladiator fights.
-Nothing of this can be seen today, but photos of the film set can be found in some stores.
+An arena for gladiator fights was built outside the village especially for the film Gladiator.
+There is nothing left of it today, but you can find photos of the film set in some stores.

 Why Aït Ben Haddou is a Unesco World Heritage Site